ebm17915/FlashCard/README.md

 ## FLASHCARD

 📝 `NOTE:` Paste the README templates for each subsequent lab here at the top, (i.e. lab 2, 3, 4).
 This will show a history of your development process including which users stories you completed and how your app looked and functioned at each step.

+## Lab 4

+### App Description
+Guess the right answer of the flashcard!
+Tap to see the answer!
+Tap again to see the question!

+### App Walk-though

+## Required
+- [x] User should see the app icon
+- [x] User should see a splash screen
+- [x] User should see an flip animation when revealing the answer
+- [x] User should see a slide animation when going to the next flashcard
+- [x] User should see a slide animation when going to the previous flashcard
+- [x] Push code to GitHub
+## Optional
+- [ ] User should see a nicer flaschard with rounded corners, shadows, and animating when showing the first time
+- [ ] User should see all views properly layout when using the app on a phone of different sizes
+- [ ] Correct answer in multiple choice should be random

 ## Lab 3

 ### App Description